skokenes/RxQ/README.md

 Each of these steps can be triggered using npm scripts in the repository:

 ### Step 1: Getting Engine schemas and generating operators
-`npm run build-qix-methods` will pull the QIX schema from the `enigma.js` node module and generate the appropriate operators for each class.
-The engine schema version to use is specified in `package.json` as the property `qix-version`.
+`npm run build-qix-methods` uses Qlik Core to spin up an Engine and pull the API schema that will be used to generate enums for all of the API methods.

 ### Step 2: Converting all source code into distribution modules
 `npm run compile-cjs` compiles the CommonJS modules.

+`npm run compile-esm5` compiles the ESM5 modules.

+`npm run compile-esm` compiles the ESM modules.

 `npm run build` compiles the browser bundle.